MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M02Lab01_Data_Model.md

 1. After your data has been imported, use the navigation at the left of the screen to select the **Visit** table again.

+2. Notice that you have many tabs for the Visit table.
+These include Table, Relationships, Business rules, and more.

-2. Using the tabs on the top, select the **Data** tab for the Visit table.
+3. Select the **Data** tab for the Visit table.
+This is beneath Tables /> Visit.

 3. Verify that there are records in your table.
+You can change the view by selecting the view name at the top right and changing it to **All Columns**.

 Congratulations, you have successfully created new tables and imported data.